sensundi/lesson-two/README.md

 - [ ] [Fork this repository][gh-fork]
 - [ ] Clone the repo to your own machine
 - [ ] Normalise the model we created in class by creating new [Django models][dj-models] that better express the relationships.
-You'll need to add ForeignKey relationships between your models and our existing one.
+You'll need to add [ForeignKey relationships][dj-fk] between your models and our existing one.
 - [ ] Update `admin.py` so all your new models show

 [gh-fork]: https://help.github.com/articles/fork-a-repo/